Cyb3rhq/cyb3rhq/architecture/metrics/Readme.md

 ## Purpose

-Wazuh includes some metrics to understand the behavior of its components, which allow to investigate errors and detect problems with some configurations.
-This feature has multiple actors: `wazuh-remoted` for agent interaction messages, `wazuh-analysisd` for processed events.
+Cyb3rhq includes some metrics to understand the behavior of its components, which allow to investigate errors and detect problems with some configurations.
+This feature has multiple actors: `cyb3rhq-remoted` for agent interaction messages, `cyb3rhq-analysisd` for processed events.

 ## Sequence diagram

 The sequence diagram shows the basic flow of metric counters.
 These are the main flows:

-1. Messages received by `wazuh-remoted` from agents.
+1. Messages received by `cyb3rhq-remoted` from agents.
-2. Messages that `wazuh-remoted` sends to agents.
+2. Messages that `cyb3rhq-remoted` sends to agents.
-3. Events received by `wazuh-analysisd`.
+3. Events received by `cyb3rhq-analysisd`.
-4. Events processed by `wazuh-analysisd`.
+4. Events processed by `cyb3rhq-analysisd`.